specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/remote-scope.md

 A *remote scope* is a configuration setting in SpecSync that defines the set of Azure DevOps Test Cases that are to be considered for synchronization from a particular SpecSync configuration.

-The primary purpose of the remote scope is that it helps SpecSync detect if a local test case has been removed, for example when a scenario has been deleted from a feature file (see details [below](#processing-removed-local-test-cases)).
+The primary purpose of the remote scope is to detect if a local test case has been removed, for example when a scenario has been deleted from a feature file (see details [below](#processing-removed-local-test-cases)).
 The remote scope is also used for [pull command](../pull-features/two-way-synchronization.md#creating-new-scenarios-from-test-cases) to create new local test cases based on Azure DevOps Test Cases.

 Configuring a remote scope is optional, but recommended.
 If no remote scope is configured SpecSync will not be able to detect removed local test cases and the related option for the pull command will not be available.